antarctica/ops-data-store/README.md

     - *(the user may have multiple *Ops Data Store* entries they'll need to pick from based on their current location)*
 1. select relevant layer -> *Add Layer to Project*

+**Note:** As QGIS exposes database schemas as part of layer hierarchy, users will need to pick from the relevant schema.
+For [MAGIC Managed Datasets](#magic-managed-datasets) the schema is: `magic_managed`.

 Tested with QGIS 3.28.11, macOS 12.7, Ops Data Store QGIS profile version [2023-10-02.0](https://gitlab.data.bas.ac.uk/MAGIC/ops-data-store/-/packages/206).